miniHive/assignment/README.md

 This is the material for a term project part of a database systems course taught at [OTH Regensburg](https://www.oth-regensburg.de/en/faculties/computer-science-and-mathematics.html) in the summer term of 2018.
 The students in this course built their own SQL-on-Hadoop engine as a term project in just 8 weeks.

 *miniHive* is written in Python and compiles SQL queries into MapReduce workflows.
-These are then executed on Hadoop.  *miniHive* performs generic query optimizations (selection and projection pushdown, or cost-based join reordering), as well as MapReduce-specific optimizations.
+These are then executed on Hadoop (e.g. on Cloudera'QuickStarts VM).  *miniHive* performs generic query optimizations (selection and projection pushdown, or cost-based join reordering), as well as MapReduce-specific optimizations.

 The course was taught in English, using a flipped classroom model.
 The course material was mainly compiled from third-party teaching videos.